Nansledan reflects the culture and heritage of Cornwall not just through its architecture, but also through its place names.

 The street signs in Nansledan are being carved into Delabole slate, mined just four miles from Tintagel Castle.

-“This has been a brilliant project and we’ve been working with the Duchy since 2012 to identify, research, and translate each name into Cornish.
+“This has been a brilliant project and we’ve worked with the Duchy to identify, research, and translate each name into Cornish.
 It’s so rare to be able to name an entire development in such a joined-up way.
 We hope it will reinforce the resurgence we are seeing in the Cornish language by enshrining it in a place that is so committed to using local materials and is designed to sit so well in the Cornish landscape” – Jenefer Lowe, Cornish language development manager for MAGA